real-logic/aeron/aeron-samples/README.md

-# Aeron Examples
+# Aeron Samples

-Here you will find a collection of examples and tools for Aeron.
+Here you will find a collection of samples and tools for Aeron.
 The build process builds a complete jar of the examples and places it in this location

-     aeron-examples/build/libs/examples.jar
+     aeron-examples/build/libs/samples.jar

 Here is a brief list of the examples and what each tries to do.